CollectQT/quirell/readme.md

 * [pip](https://pip.pypa.io/en/latest/installing.html)
 * [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)

-If you don't have any of those requirements, you can install them via:
+**If you don't have any of those requirements**, you can install them via the commands below.
+If you are unsure if you have them, then go through the commands anyway!

-    # python 3.4
     $ sudo add-apt-repository ppa:fkrull/deadsnakes
     $ sudo apt-get update
     $ sudo apt-get install python3.4 python3.4-dev

-    # git
-    $ sudo apt-get install git

-    # pip
-    $ sudo apt-get install python-pip
+    $ sudo apt-get install git python-pip python-virtualenv

-    # virtualenv
-    $ pip install virtualenv

-Then we start setting up Quirell itself

-    # Quirell source code
+**If this is your first time setting up Quirell**, you need to use these commands to set up the environment

     $ git clone git@gitlab.com:collectqt/quirell.git

-    # set up developement environment
+    $ cd quirell
     $ virtualenv -p python3.4 venv

+Finally, **everytime you start working on the project** you need to run these commands to activate the environment

     $ source venv/bin/activate
-    $ pip install -r requirements.txt

-Then you set up the environment

-    $ python config/ENV.py
+    $ python config/setup.py

 ---